Haiti Funders Conference

-The Haiti Development Forum (previously the Haiti Funders Conference) aims to increase the amount and impact of philanthropy directed to supporting sustainable economic and social development in Haiti by supporting actors currently investing in Haiti and encouraging new ones to enter the field.
+The Haiti Funders Conference aims to increase the amount and impact of philanthropy directed to supporting sustainable economic and social development in Haiti by supporting actors currently investing in Haiti and encouraging new ones to enter the field.

 Much development work is focused on the WHAT - sectors and services.
-This conference will focus on the HOW - strategies and approaches that can apply across sectors to maximize the impact of our work.
+This conference focuses on the HOW - strategies and approaches that can apply across sectors to maximize the impact of our work.
 We will consider questions like:

 How can we overcome challenges we have experienced?